AshitW/Hello-World/README.md

 For Learning how to use Git

-I am editing something to check hwo commit works
+I am editing something to check how commit works